 The goal of the Early Alert System is to identify students experiencing difficulty in classes and direct them to the appropriate resources to promote success.
-During the fourth week of the semester, instructors may submit Early Alerts for the following reasons: poor attendance, chronic tardiness, poor test/quiz scores, disengaged, turning work in late or not at all, disruptive in class, or other reasons deemed valid by course instructor.
-In the fifth week, students receive an Early Alert letter and an email from the LRC recommending a number of steps students can take to be successful in their coursework.
-These include meeting with course instructors, faculty or LRC advisors, and participating in LRC services such as tutoring, academic success planning, and progression planning.
-Ultimately, it is the student's choice whether to follow through on Early Alert recommendations.
+During the fourth week of the semester, instructors may submit early alerts for the following reasons: poor attendance, chronic tardiness, poor test/quiz scores, disengaged, turning work in late or not at all, disruptive in class, or other reasons deemed valid by course instructor.
+In the fifth week, students receive an early alert letter and an email from the Academic Advisor recommending a number of steps students can take to be successful in their coursework.
+These include meeting with course instructors, faculty, LRC Coordinator or Academic Advisor, and participating in LRC services such as tutoring, academic success planning, and progression planning.
+Ultimately, it is the student's choice whether to follow through on early alert recommendations.